skyprimini/skyprimini.github.io/README.md

 - GitHub Pages

 ## Status
-In active development — see the [Issues](../../issues) and [Project board](https://github.com/users/skyprimini/projects/2) for planned work.
+In active development, see the [Issues](../../issues) and [Project board](https://github.com/users/skyprimini/projects/2) for planned work.